 Successful organizations in the human services sector can adapt to the continuous demand for change.
 To be successful, staff and management need to develop the specific communication, decision-making and planning skills required when working in an environment dominated by uncertainties and turbulence (disruption).
 This two-day course will improve participants' understanding of the influences of change and how to work effectively in a turbulent (disruptive) environment.
 The course will address three strategic questions:

 Participants will develop an awareness of their personal capacity to manage uncertainties, perform at a high level and maintain a healthy work-life balance.
 Discussions, case studies and skill development exercises will be used to introduce effective work-place practices, management and tools for strategic planning and executing successful organization change.

 The course is valuable for anyone who wants their organization to be resilient, effective and successful.

 People who run programs and organizations in the public sector are not normally accountants but they do need to have a good basic understanding of how financial management works.
 In the same way, managers who are not professional researchers can benefit from a solid understanding of how program evaluation works.
 The tools of the program evaluation trade can be useful in a variety of surprising ways.
 Anyone who wants to make more strategic use of data when planning or making other decisions is, in a way, doing informal program evaluation.

 This two-day workshop on program evaluation is organized around simple, practical steps involved in conceiving, designing and implementing an evaluation project.
 It is designed for managers who are responsible for initiating and overseeing evaluation projects with limited resources, but it is also an excellent introduction for someone who expects program evaluation to be a more central component of their work.
 We will focus on clarifying theories of change, developing evaluation questions, identifying indicators for measurement, designing data collection tools, using data strategically for planning and decision-making and communicating results in a persuasive way.
-We will also discuss how different evaluation approaches, such as developmental evaluation, may be appropriate in your work when traditional program evaluation doesn’t feel like a good fit.
+We will also discuss how different evaluation approaches, such as developmental evaluation, may be appropriate in your work when traditional program evaluation doesn’t seem like a good fit.